airbytehq/airbyte/docs/integrations/destinations/weaviate.md

 ### Indexing

+All streams will be indexed into separate classes derived from the stream name.
-If the configured class doesn't exist in the schema of the cluster, it will be created.
+If a class doesn't exist in the schema of the cluster, it will be created using the configure vectorizer configuration.
 In this case, dynamic schema has to be enabled on the server.

 You can also create the class in Weaviate in advance if you need more control over the schema in Weaviate.
 In this case, the text properies `_ab_stream` and `_ab_record_id` need to be created for bookkeeping reasons.

-All streams will be indexed into the same class, the `_ab_stream` metadata field is used to distinguish between streams.
+In case a sync is run in `Overwrite` mode, the class will be deleted and recreated.

 As properties have to start will a lowercase letter in Weaviate, field names might be updated during the loading process.

 ## Changelog